Frequently Asked Questions

-Parents can fill out a contact card at the Tag-a-Kid table and a volunteer will make matching wristbands for the child and parents.
+Parents can fill out a contact card at the Information Booth and a volunteer will make matching wristbands for the child and parents.
 This will help security find parents in the event they’re separated from their child.

 Bring your sunglasses and sun block—you’ll be glad you did.